sigau/easy_irods_commands/README.md

 ```

 ### SHOW_META : SHOW ALL THE METADATA ASSOCIATED WITH AN OBJECT ON IRODS
-If you want to know the metadata associated with an irods object you can use the command show_meta.
-This command takes as argument an option that can be **[f]** for a irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
+If you want to know the metadata associated with an irods object, you can use the command show_meta.
+This command takes as argument an option that can be **[f]** for an irods file and **[C]** for an irods folder, and then you can select your irods object with the autocompletion.
 ```
 $ ./easicmd.py show_meta -C
 ifolder (empty = /zone/home/user ): /lbbeZone/home/gdebaecker/sr_aselus